Minnesota Aggravated Assault Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 In Minnesota, assaults that cause serious or substantial injury, and certain assaults against protected employees and children, are punished as felonies.
 Assaults that cause mere bodily injury or no injury are misdemeanors.
-For more information on misdemeanor crimes, see Assault and Battery Laws in Minnesota.
+For more information on misdemeanor crimes, see Minnesota Assault and Battery.
 For information on assaults committed with weapons, see Assault With a Dangerous Weapon in Minnesota.

 Under Minnesota’s laws, a person commits the crime of assault (sometimes called simple assault) by: